What's in this article?

 Astonishingly, however, according to Which?
 1 in 5 boilers breakdown every single year.
 Yep, 1 in 5.
 That's a lot.

-In this guide, we will explore the 10 most common culprits, as well as some potential solutions and if all else fails you can always consider a new boiler installation.
+In this boiler troubleshooting guide, we will explore the 12 most common boiler problems and solutions and if all else fails you can always consider a new boiler replacement.

 - #1 Boiler Leaking